jrgraff/healing-cloud/README.md

 - To develop a web application (CRUD) to manage patient registers (Patient's name, birth date, email and address) using a cloud database and serverless architecture.

+## How to run

+- Each folder contains a readme file with the necessary instructions for installing each module.

+## Links

+- Backend hosted on AWS Serverless: (https://9hj1g0tt72.execute-api.us-east-1.amazonaws.com/dev/patients)
+- Frontend hosted on Render:

 ## Required

 - You need to develop both the front-end using React Typescript and the back-end using Node.js.